Political funding in India

 Political funding in India is a major concern under need for electoral reforms in India.
 The financing of the world's most extensive electoral process remains a perplexing issue, as the involvement of businesses in supporting both disclosed and undisclosed expenditures during elections has been a matter of public knowledge for a considerable period.

 On 21 December 2020, the Central Information Commission issued a verdict that political parties cannot be classified as "public authorities" and hence the disclosure of information regarding the funding of political parties is not mandatory for voters and citizens.

 Political Parties

 As per a notification dated 23 September 2021 released by the Election Commission, there exist eight National Parties and over 60 State Parties.
 It also recognizes and mentions an approximate count of 3,000 Registered Unrecognised Political Parties (RUPP).
 RUPPs encompass newly established parties, those unable to attain a sufficient vote share in State Assembly or Lok Sabha elections to attain state party status, or those that have abstained from participating in elections since their registration.

+As Politics keeps expanding, tracking party funds and following election rules has become harder than ever.